Fixtures

 TotalHomeAway

 North Eastern MetroStars Soccer Club, commonly known as MetroStars, is an Australian semi-professional soccer club based in Adelaide, South Australia.
-Founded in 1994, the club currently competes in the National Premier Leagues South Australia, with matches played at the T.K.
+Founded in 1994, the club currently competes in the National Premier Leagues South Australia and also compete in Australian Championship from 2025 as invitee after NPL South Australia Premiers in 2025 season, with home matches played at the T.K.
 Shutter Reserve in the north-eastern suburb of Klemzig.

 History